-A patient of sound mind and capable of participating in medical treatment decisions may consent to the medical orders on a POST form.
+A patient capable of participating in medical treatment decisions may consent to the medical orders on a POST form.
+If the patient is not capable, a patient representative who is a patient advocate or a guardian may consent to the medical orders.
 A patient representative who is consenting to the medical orders on the POST form must comply with the patient's expressed wishes.
-If the patient's wishes are unknown, and the representative is a guardian, the representative must consent in a manner that is consistent with the patient's best interests.
-If the patient's wishes are unknown and the representative is a patient advocate, the advocate may make a decision to withhold or withdraw treatment that would allow a patient to die only if the patient has expressed in a clear and convincing manner that the advocate is authorized to make such a decision, and the patient acknowledges that such a decision could or would allow the patient's death.
+If the patient's wishes are unknown and the representative is a guardian, the representative must consent in a manner that is consistent with the patient's best interests.
+If the patient's wishes are unknown and the representative is a patient advocate, the advocate may make a decision to withhold or withdraw treatment that would allow a patient to die only if the patient has expressed in a clear and convincing manner that the advocate is authorized to make such a decision and the patient acknowledges that such a decision could or would allow the patient's death.

-Before a patient/patient representative and attending health professional sign a POST form, the health professional must consult with and explain to the patient/patient representative the nature and content of the POST form and the medical implications of the medical orders contained on the POST form.
-The health professional must also include a copy of the POST form in the patient's permanent medical record and give the original to the patient/patient representative.
+Before an attending health professional and a patient or patient representative sign a POST form, the health professional must provide the patient or patient representative with the information form and consult with and explain to the patient or patient representative the nature and content of the POST form and the medical implications of the medical orders contained on the POST form.
+The health professional must include a copy of the POST form in the patient's permanent medical record (as well as the information form, signed at the same time) and give the original to the patient or patient representative.